 Customer experience has always been of critical importance in retail.
-In the last decade, brands have been working on expanding the digital channels of customer engagement and experience.
+In the last decade, brands have been working on expanding the digital channels of customer engagement and experience by employing sales enablement apps and more.
 And the pandemic accelerated that process to the point where several major brands launched new apps and services in 2020-21, ones that had been in the pipeline for quite a few years.

 That said, here’s some data to consider, from the Forrester Analytics Consumer Technographics® COVID-19 Survey:

 - 33% of consumers don’t plan to resume normal shopping habits immediately

 - 55% of customers say they plan to slowly return to shopping in stores.

 The above stats showcase that evolving customer expectations post the pandemic demands an intelligent mix of digital and physical retail experience.
 And this blog takes a look at six key digital solutions that can help brands achieve that balance, and deliver on the concept of experiential retail.